bcgov/internationally-educated-nurses/docs/standard_report.md

 - Here we have to subtract this HOLD/WITHDRAWAL duration from the "Overall" and "Average time to hire".
 (If the applicant withdraws from the immigration stage then we won't consider it for this report, as we only pick hired applicants)

 6. Average time to Hire:
-    - We are going to calculate the duration from NNAS to Hired in particular HA here.
+    - We are going to calculate the duration from NNAS to Hired in a particular HA here.
     - We will find the NNAS minimum date and Hired date to calculate duration minus any withdrawal time.

 We understand how to calculate the duration for each stakeholder group.
 Let's find MEAN, MEDIAN, and MODE values from the list of available durations.
 It helps to generate the requested report.